 The great thing about data is that it never runs out.
 As long as there is data, there will be a need for a data scientist or a big data engineer to cater to the needs of businesses regarding data.

 This article takes a closer look at what is a big data engineer, how they differ from a data engineer, what their skills are and how to become one.
 Let's dive in.

 What Is a Big Data Engineer?

 Companies today collect enormous amounts of data called big data.
 This data is used for several purposes that benefit the company.
-A big data engineer is responsible for developing, maintaining, testing, analysing and evaluating the inflow of all big data a company has.
+A big data engineer is responsible for developing, maintaining, testing, analyzing and evaluating the inflow of all big data a company has.
 A big data engineer makes sense of the huge amount of data by collecting, maintaining and extracting data from it.
 By doing this, the company can improve its efficiency, scalability and profitability.
 Big data engineers play a major role in contributing to the company's growth.

 Difference Between Data Engineer and Big Data Engineer

 Data and big data differ from each other only in terms of their volume.
 Big data is about vast sets of data.
 Similarly, a data engineer and a big data engineer are different because they deal with data in different volumes.
 However, it is not just the volume that matters.
 There is a major upgrade in terms of complexity as well.